imtiyaz-hirani/job_portal_backend/README.md

 This is backend application for job portal.

-Configired for github action for autobuild
+Configired for github action for autobuild.

+Has docker setup